The Rook and Rose Trilogy by M.A. Carrick Acquired by Orbit Books

 Recent Comments

-- Tess on When Horror Becomes Strength: Queer Armor in Stephen King’s IT 3 hours ago
+- cap-mjb on Jean-Luc Goes Rogue and Talks to Riker In New Star Trek: Picard Trailer 4 hours ago

-- Tara on Check Out the First Footage from the Wheel of Time Show’s Table-Read 3 hours ago
+- Yee on Check Out the First Footage from the Wheel of Time Show’s Table-Read 5 hours ago

-- Esr on The Rook and Rose Trilogy by M.A.
-Carrick Acquired by Orbit Books 4 hours ago

-- Jeff on 9 Characters I Love Because They Are Hurting (and So Am I) 5 hours ago